-Koreans need to be able to trust the people they are doing business with and social relationships are directly linked to business success.
+Koreans need to be able to trust the people they are doing business with, and social relationships are directly linked to business success.
 For this reason, prospective business partners spend a lot of time getting to know each other.
-Expats should not be surprised if no business is discussed at their first meeting and should not try to rush things along.
+Expats should not be surprised if no business is discussed at their first meeting, and they should not try to rush things along.
 Despite this, workers are expected to be on time for meetings and social engagements.

-Dinner invitations, after dinner drinks and karaoke are also likely to feature at some point and should not be turned down.
-At occasions such as these, it's common for people to fill each other’s drinks.
+Dinner invitations, after-dinner drinks and karaoke will also likely feature at some point and should not be turned down.
+On such occasions, it's common for people to fill each other’s drinks.
 It's considered bad manners for someone to refuse a drink if their glass is empty.
-The way to get around this is to leave a bit at the bottom of the glass.
-Korean hosts always appreciates a spirited karaoke performance, regardless of how good their voice is.
+To get around this, leave a bit at the bottom of the glass.
+Korean hosts always appreciate a spirited karaoke performance, regardless of how good or bad their singing voice is.

 This affects business dealings in tangible ways.
-For instance, disagreements are rarely solved by direct confrontation while rejection is rarely delivered through a simple 'no'.
-Instead, rejections may be communicated through delays and ambiguous answers such as 'maybe later'.
+For instance, disagreements are rarely solved by direct communication, while rejection is rarely delivered through a simple 'no'.
+Instead, rejections may be communicated through delays and ambiguous answers, such as 'maybe later'.

-While South Korea's place in the global business circuit has made changes to the way that business is generally conducted in the country, there is still an elaborate system of hierarchy that imbues business culture that is based on position, age, prestige and, to an extent, gender.
+While South Korea's place in the global business circuit changed the way business is conducted in the country, there is still an elaborate hierarchy system based on position, age, prestige, and to an extent, gender that imbues business culture.

 Exchanging business cards

-Business people in South Korea usually exchange business cards when they meet for the first time.
+Businesspeople in South Korea usually exchange business cards when they first meet.
 So, it's important for expats who are new to the country to have a large enough supply of their personal business cards.
 These should contain the expat’s job title, with an accompanying Korean translation printed on one side.
-When exchanging cards, they should be both given and received with both hands.
+When exchanging cards, they should both be given and received with both hands.

 Dos and don’ts of business in South Korea